Lessons from the Making of Truist's Web Platforms

 Prototyping

-The design team then explored a number of variations before narrowing to three concepts that represented all of the brainstorming work up to that point.
-We tested those concepts with users.
+The design team then explored a number of variations before narrowing then we tested those concepts with users.

 Accessibility